villagehiker/templer/examples/casestudy/readme.md

 The About, Research-Writing and Travel sections contain subfolders.
 Some of these folders contain their own subfolders.
 For example, the Research-Writing folder contains subfolders on topics such as books, nature and writing skills.
 And the Travel folder includes subfolders such as Japan, Vietnam and USA.

-The root level contains an index.html file, as do all content-oriented subfolders.
-The top-level folder and most subfolders also contain css and media subfolders.
+The root level contains a css folder, a media folder and an index.html file, as do all content-oriented subfolders.

 ### Text-File Naming

 File naming conventions provide for easily changing the featured articles presented on the index.html pages.
 The top-level homepage lists a subset of articles from each section and subsection.
 These subsets change weekly.
 The subsections also list article subsets on their index.html pages.
 Each index.html page at the lowest levels of a folder tree contain a list of all articles in its folder.

 Consider travel as an example.
-The wedsite homepage lists a few articles from each travel subsection—such as Japan, Taiwan and USA—plus a link to the travel section.
-The travel section index.html lists a few articles from each country, plus links to the country sections.
-The index.html pages for each country section—such as Vietnam and Travel Gear—list all articles in those sections.
+The website homepage lists a few articles from each travel subsection—such as Japan, Taiwan and USA—plus a link to the travel section.
+In turn, the travel section index.html file lists a few articles from each country, plus links to the country sections.
+In the bottom level subfolders, the index.html pages for each country section—such as Vietnam and Travel Gear—list all articles in those sections.

 The naming pattern is `description-of-content-vh-tt-nn.wgn`, where:

-* `description-of-content` identifies the content.
+* `description-of-content` supplies some indication of the file content.
 * `-vh` identifies the file as belonging to the Village Hiker website.
 * `-tt` identifies the type of content, such as as -ts for travel story or -jn for journal notes.
 This is optional.
-* `-nn` provides a number used to glob files for listing in the indexes.
+* `-nn` provides a number used to glob files for listing in the index.html files.
 Each content folder contains a maximum of seven files with names ending in a specific number.
 A maximum of five may be better.
 * `wgn` is the file extension for input files.
 This is a default suggested by the Templer configure file.

 An example file name is `chasing-the-vermilion-torii-wakayama-japan-vh-ts-00.wgn`, a travel story about Japan.